fgnt/python_crashkurs/docs/include/packages.md

 Many packages are hosted on [Anaconda Cloud](https://anaconda.org/), you can search there for a package and follow the install instructions.

-Typically you can install a new package with the following command inside _Anaconda Prompt_:
+Typically you can install a new package with the following command inside _Anaconda Prompt_ (Windows) or the Terminal (Linux):

 ```
 conda install -c conda-forge tensorflow